vk-cs/docs-public/docs/en/base/k8s/operations/addons/advanced-installation/install-advanced-ingress/install-advanced-ingress.md

 <info>

-When the addon is installed quickly, a load balancer with a floating IP address is created, and the Ingress controller will be accessible from the Internet.
+During quick installation, the addon configuration code is not edited.
+A load balancer with a floating IP address will be created, and the Ingress controller will be accessible from the Internet.

-If it is necessary that the Ingress controller is not accessible from the Internet, perform a **standard installation** or **installation on dedicated worker nodes**.
-During the installation process, [change](#editing_the_addon_setup_code_during_installation) load balancer type for Ingress controller.
+If this does not suit you, perform a **standard installation** or **installation on dedicated worker nodes**.

 </info>